 Studies show that while most leaders believe they are self-aware, only 10-15% of the people studied fit the self-aware criteria.
 Another study showed the high-level leaders and those with the most experience were not as self-aware as they believed.

 Want to be a phenomenal leader and get it?
 Cultivate both sides of the self-awareness equation.

-Dr. Tasha Eurich’s HBR article offered compelling insights into self-awareness and how to exercise both parts of this critical skill for phenomenal leaders.
+Dr. Tasha Eurich’s HBR article in January 2018 offered compelling insights into self-awareness and how to exercise both parts of this critical skill for phenomenal leaders.
 She shows that those seen as effective leaders, frequently seek critical feedback.
 How they use this critical feedback helps them build both their internal and external self-awareness.

 She warns leaders that introspection does not always improve self-awareness.
 Eurich says, “…one of the most surprising findings of our research is that people who introspect are less self-aware and report worse job satisfaction and well-being.”
 The reason is that most will ask the common introspection question: “Why?”

 For example, Kelly asked himself, “Why did my peers rate me so low in my 360-review?”
 He thought he knew how to connect and work with other leaders, but the recent feedback did not match his perception of his skills.
 How could they not see his strong leadership skills?
 “They just don’t get me.”

 Asking why is a futile attempt to tap into unconscious thoughts, feeling or other’s motivation.
 We then move to proving how we are right and others are wrong.
 Next comes the wheel-spinning negative thoughts.
 Asking why is a no-win thought process!